ez-deploy/client-js/docs/IdentityApi.md

-# EasyDeploy.IdentityApi
+# EzDeployApiserver.IdentityApi

-All URIs are relative to *https://virtserver.swaggerhub.com/wang-sy/easy-deploy/1.0.0*
+All URIs are relative to *http://localhost*

 Method | HTTP request | Description
 ------------- | ------------- | -------------